stabilaprotocol/java-stabila/Stabila protobuf protocol document.md

   ​    `number`: the height of this block.

-  ​    `witness_id`: the id of witness which packed this block.
+  ​    `executive_id`: the id of executive which packed this block.

-  ​    `witness_address`: the address of witness which packed this block.
+  ​    `executive_address`: the address of executive which packed this block.

   ​    `version`: the version of this block.